 Urgent applications, injunctions, what to do if you’re facing family violence or eviction.

-If you’ve been sent a copy of a notice to vacate or a copy of an application for termination of your rental agreement by your landlord, and you’re worried about eviction, the first thing to do is to speak to them.
+If you’ve been sent a copy of a notice to vacate or a copy of an application for possession by your rental provider (landlord), and you’re worried about eviction, the first thing to do is to speak to them.

 You may be able to come to an agreement without coming to VCAT.
 For example, work out a payment plan if you’re behind on rent.

-If you get a notice or message from us telling you to come to VCAT, this means the landlord is asking us to make a decision about the situation.
-Don’t ignore this notice - it’s important you come to VCAT to have your say.
+If you get a notice or message from us telling you to come to VCAT, this means the rental provider is asking us to make a decision about the situation.
+Don’t ignore this notice – it’s important you come to VCAT to have your say.
 You may even be able to reach an agreement on the day.

-If you are a tenant who is being taken to VCAT due to unpaid rent and you want a payment plan, use the financial circumstances statement to give us details about your financial situation.
+If you are a renter (tenant) who is being taken to VCAT due to unpaid rent and you want a payment plan, use the financial circumstances statement to give us details about your financial situation.

 Call the Office of the Public Advocate on 1300 309 337 any time, including after hours, for an urgent temporary order.

 If you decide based on the OPA's information you need an urgent order, you must apply to VCAT.
 If we make an order without a hearing we’ll review it at a hearing within 6 weeks.